Synaps3Protocol/protocol-periphery-v1/README.md

 3. **Extensibility**
    By maintaining a clear separation of concerns, the Periphery enables seamless integration of new features, external services, and advanced functionalities like account abstraction.
 This design ensures that the protocol remains flexible and future-proof.

----

-## Components of the Periphery

-The Periphery encompasses several key areas that enhance the protocol's capabilities:

-- **Policies**
-   Specialized logic to validate access and interactions within the protocol.

-- **Attestations**
-   Mechanisms for proving and certifying specific conditions or properties required by policies.

-- **Hooks**
-   Extensible points for executing custom logic during key interactions in the protocol.

-- **Query Aggregation**
-   Utilities that combine multiple core interactions into simplified queries.

-- **Account Abstraction**
-   Support for advanced account models, enabling features like signature validation and multisig compatibility.

-- **External Integrations**
-   Modules for connecting the protocol to oracles, payment systems, and other external services.

 ## Why the Periphery Matters